| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 Otherwise, the constant is such that the kernel

-is supported on the interval
+with standard deviation is supported on the interval

 .